|Assoc Prof Wang Rong |

 - EWT VPP Harvey Winters on the Development of Improved Strategies to Control Biofouling of Membranes in Water Industry

-- Environmental Technology of Brine and Reject Streams
+- Environmental Technology of Brine and Reject Streams (Grant allocated in projects 173 & 174)

 - Environmental Technology of Brine and Reject Streams_Project 174:Brine Processing By Membrane Distillation Crystallization